 An interesting fact about Jay is that he was a keen footballer when he was younger, playing for Tynecastle FC.
 But the lure of horse riding soon meant that he hung up his football boots and traded them in for jodhpur boots!

-2021 Edinburgh Lass Elect, Abbie McDowall
+2023 Edinburgh Lass, Abbie McDowall

 Abbie has followed the Edinburgh Riding of the Marches since its revival and would watch the procession of hundreds of horses up the Royal Mile in awe.
 As part of her job at Tower Farm Abbie worked alongside the Edinburgh March Riding Association, as part of the team that provides the event’s processional horses.
-She tells us “Now 10 years on, it’s surreal that I will be leading the next event.
+She tells us “Now over 10 years on, it’s surreal that I will be leading the next event.
 Being elected as the Edinburgh Lass means so much to me; my family have also followed the ride for many years and they are so incredibly proud of me to have been elected.
 My Dad sent me a message saying that when he found out he had goose-bumps and is so proud!
 This really makes it even more special.”

 Abbie started riding when she was 6 years old, had a break for a few years and then returned to it when she was 9.
 Ever since then she has been absolutely hooked.
 Abbie has ridden the majority of the Scottish Borders rideouts – and had some unplanned dismounts – and absolutely loves it!

 Abbie’s hobbies are pretty much taken up with her love of horses, especially her pony Percy.
 However, when she hasn’t got hay in her hair and shavings falling out of her boots she has a love of make-up, both doing other peoples’ and her own.